UPES Integrated LLB Admissions 2026

-AU LAT Exam Syllabus 2025: Allahabad University prescribes the Allahabad University LLB entrance exam 2025 syllabus and exam pattern.
-Candidates are offered admission into the 3-year LLB programme through the Allahabad University Law Admission Test 2025.
-The AU LLB entrance exam syllabus focuses on subjects like General Awareness, Language Comprehension and Legal Aptitude.
+AU LAT Exam Syllabus 2026: Allahabad University prescribes the Allahabad University LLB entrance exam 2026 syllabus and exam pattern.
+Candidates are offered admission into the 3-year LLB programme through the Allahabad University Law Admission Test 2026.
+The AU LLB entrance exam syllabus focuses on subjects like Language Comprehension, General Awareness and Current Affairs and Reasoning, Mental Ability and Legal Aptitude.
 Candidates should go through the AU 3-year LLB entrance exam syllabus and exam pattern before taking the exam.
-The AU LAT 2025 examination will be conducted tentatively in the first week of July 2025.
+The AU LAT 2026 examination will be conducted tentatively in the second week of June 2026.

-The Allahabad University LLB entrance exam syllabus 2025 is divided into three sections with each section comprising 50 questions.
-Candidates can refer to the LAT 2025 exam preparation books before taking the entrance exam.
-The AU LLB exam 2025 pattern prescribes a marking scheme where candidates will be awarded with two marks for every correct answer.
-Read the entire article to know about the AU LAT syllabus 2025, exam pattern, and recommended books.
+The Allahabad University LLB entrance exam syllabus 2026 is divided into three sections, with each section comprising 50 questions.
+Candidates can refer to the LAT 2026 exam preparation books before taking the entrance exam.
+The AU LLB exam 2026 pattern prescribes a marking scheme where candidates will be awarded two marks for every correct answer.
+Read the entire article to know about the AU LAT syllabus 2026, exam pattern, and recommended books.

-The AU LLB entrance syllabus is divided into three sections, which are Language Comprehension, General Awareness, Legal Aptitude and Reasoning Mental Ability.
+The AU LLB entrance syllabus is divided into three sections, which are Language Comprehension, General Awareness and Current Affairs and Reasoning, Mental Ability and Legal Aptitude.
 Students are required to attempt all three sections.
-Each section includes 100 marks, therefore the entire paper consists of 300 marks.
+Each section includes 100 marks; therefore, the entire paper consists of 300 marks.

 II | General Awareness and Current Affairs | 50 | 100 |